kubernetes-study-guide/Kubernetes-Study-Guide/Part-01/03_kubernetes_architecture/architecture.md

 The **Kube Master** node houses all the components that manages the kube cluster as a whole.
 Whereas, the **kube worker** nodes houses the components that are responsible for the actual running of the pods.

 This setup now allows for horizontal scaling, you just need to add another Kube worker to the cluster.
 Also if one of the kube worker dies, then the kube master will create pods in the other worker nodes to compensate for the lost pods.

 However this setup still has a single point of failure, which is the kube master itself.
 That's why in order to achieve HA you need to have multiple kube masters:

 ![ha-kubecluster.png](https://github.com/Sher-Chowdhury/Kubernetes-Study-Guide/raw/master/Part-01/03_kubernetes_architecture/images/ha-kubecluster.png)

 In fact that's how it's done when setting Kubernetes locally on your using minikube.

 However minikube presents the same problem.

-Draw diagram based on this info:

 [https://kubernetes.io/docs/setup/independent/install-kubeadm/#check-required-ports](https://kubernetes.io/docs/setup/independent/install-kubeadm/#check-required-ports).

-The Kubernetes software is not a single software, it is in fact a highly modular software that's made up of several independent components, this design is based on the microservice concept.
+Kubernetes is not a single software, in fact it's  made up of several independent components, this design is based on the microservice concept.
 Some of these components controls the actual internal runnings of kubernetes, whereas other components are responsible for running the actual containers.

-.
-You can install all these components on a single vm.
-Which is the case of minikube.

-However for Horizontal scaling and HA, it's best to run the ac

 You can install all these components on a single machine, which is the case with minikube.
 But for better redundancies, HA, scalability it is better to install the components a cluster of vms.

 A production ready kuberenetes setup is made up of several servers. they are either: